 - Note: I’ve never been able to find any Löwenbräu beers in the U.S.

 To me, celebrating Oktoberfest is more about celebrating Bavarian culture than it is about what’s on the beer label.
 That’s why I prefer to stick with Bavarian beers instead of just the “Oktoberfest” distinction.
-Anyone can pick up a Sam Adams Octoberfest from August onward; but cracking open a true Bavarian brew is something incredibly special.
+Anyone can pick up a Sam Adams Octoberfest from August onward; but cracking open a true Munich lager is something incredibly special.

-That being said, if you want to stick with some good German/Bavarian beers but can’t seem to locate the Munich Big 6, some other options would be:
+That being said, if you want to stick with some good German/Bavarian beers but can’t seem to locate any from Munich’s Big 6, some other options would be:

 Weihenstephaner

-Weihenstephaner is said to be the world’s oldest brewery and is located in Freising, Bavaria.
-They offer an OktoberFestbier but their Original, Dunkel, Hefe Weißbier, and Hefeweißbier Dunkel (dark wheat beer) are all popular and easy-to-find options.
+Weihenstephaner is said to be the world’s oldest brewery and is located just about 40 minutes from downtown Munich.
+They do offer a Festbier, but their Original, Dunkel, Hefe Weißbier, and Hefeweißbier Dunkel (dark wheat beer) are all popular and easy-to-find options.
 (Though my favorite is the Weihenstephaner Kristall.)

 Ayinger

-Another popular German export is Ayinger, found about 17 miles south of Munich.
-Ayinger Oktober Fest-Marzen, Ayinger Brau-Weisse, and Ayinger Bavarian Pils are some options.
+Another popular German export is Ayinger, located about 17 miles south of Munich.
+Ayinger Oktober Fest-Marzen, Ayinger Brau-Weisse, and Ayinger Bavarian Pils are some great options.

 Erdinger

-Erdinger is a brewery just north of Munich and claims to be the world’s largest wheat beer brewery.
+Erdinger is another brewery just north of Munich and claims to be the world’s largest brewer of wheat beer.
 They have an interesting Oktoberfest offering: Erdinger Oktoberfest Weissbier

 Warsteiner